ankumar/software-design/README.md

   - [Cloud sandbox is an approach of creating a Sandbox environment in the cloud](https://notes.ceilfors.com/Cloud_sandbox.html)
   - [Opinionated infrastructure to take you from idea to production on day one](https://getzero.dev/)

-### Polarity Management: Lighting/Controls & More Things, Stores/Grocery & E-commerce
+### Polarity Management: Manufacturing: Lighting/Controls & More Things, Retail: Stores/Grocery & E-commerce

 1. **Acuity Brands Lighting & More**